eastern-all-stars/star-spark/README.md

 This project is greatly inspired by [airstream of Airbnb](https://www.slideshare.net/databricks/building-data-product-based-on-apache-spark-at-airbnb-with-jingwei-lu-and-liyin-tang) and [S2Job](https://github.com/apache/incubator-s2graph/tree/master/s2jobs).

 You can define a Spark job without writing even one line of Java/Scala codes.
-What you only need to do is just to write a definition file(json format).
+What you only need to do is just to write a job description file(json format).

 ## QuickStart

-### Step 1. write a definition file.
+### Step 1. write a job description file.

 **Example**